tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

 * PHY_RXSTART is not supported
 * 802.11e TXOP is not supported
 * 802.11n MIMO is not supported
-* MPDU aggregation is not supported
+* hybrid aggregation is not supported

 Wifi Tracing